alvorie/rsschool-cv/cv.md

 ## About

-Having just started my second year at university, I became interested in web-development.
+Close to starting my third year at university, I became interested in web-development.
 Starting is hard, but I believe that perseverance will lead me the right way.

 ## Skills